clamsproject/aapb-annotations/template-for-readme.md

 ### How to Annotate It
 (Explanation of the physical process how to do the annotation, what to press etc. Where needed.)

-### Decisions, Differentiation, and Precision level during Annotation
+### Decisions, Differentiation, and Precision Level during Annotation
 **Problem  Name** - Information about Decisions that must be made during Annotation, for instance, Differentiation between two slate types.
 **Problem  Name** - Information on accuracy, precision, error that may be present in the dataset.